Constraining $\alpha$-attractor models from reheating: General strategy

+Equations \eqref{Int} and \eqref{Intk} are actually consistency conditions among the observables.
 Here the running of the scalar index $n_{s}$ is denoted by $n_{sk} \equiv \frac{d n_{s}}{d \ln k}$ and the running of the tensor spectral index $n_{t}$ by $n_{tk}\equiv \frac{d n_{t}}{d \ln k}$, in a self-explanatory notation.
 In the literature $n_{sk}$ is usually denoted by $\alpha$ but here we prefer to use this more symmetrical notation between scalar and tensorial quantities.
-The amplitude of scalar density perturbations at wave number $k$ is $A_s(k)$ and $\Lambda$ denotes the scale of inflation, with $\Lambda \equiv V_{k}^{1/4}$.
-All quantities in Eqs.~\eqref{Int} to \eqref{IA} are evaluated at the pivot scale $k=k_p$\footnote{The subindex $k$ or $k_p$ above denotes the value of the inflaton when scales the size of the pivot scale leave the horizon.} .
-Numerical values are given as follows: $A_s=2.1\times 10^{-9}$, $k_p=0.05/Mpc=1.31\times 10^{-58}$, the second equality gives the dimensionless value of $k_p$ in Planck units.
-The SR parameters appearing above are defined by
+The amplitude of scalar density perturbations at wave number $k$ is $A_s(k)$.
+All quantities in Eqs.~\eqref{Int} to \eqref{IA} are evaluated at the pivot scale $k=k_p.$\footnote{The subindex $k$ or $k_p$ above denotes the value of the inflaton when scales the size of the pivot scale leave the horizon.} The SR parameters appearing above are defined by